Posted

-With rare exception, no one wants to die in a plane crash, so most Southwest passengers might take interest in this story:
+With rare exception, no one wants to die in a plane crash, so most Southwest passengers might take interest in

 The Federal Aviation Administration proposed a record penalty, $10.2 million, against Southwest Airlines on Thursday because, it said, the carrier had misled officials about whether it kept flying older Boeing 737 planes for several days last year after failing to inspect them for cracks in the fuselage.